LucianoPAlmeida/ogmneo-demo/README.md

-# Node-ES6-Template
+# OGMNeo Simple Demo
-An Node.js/ES6 Rest API template using Docker
+An Rest API demo on how to use OGMNeo using Docker

-It's a simple ES6 template template with config files and folder structure to help not start a Node express aplication from scratch.
-It also contains a Docker files structure where if you running on a Docker container and the ESLint config files the git ignore already.

-You can run this application you can
+You can run this application
 ## On Docker

   If you running this application on [docker](https://www.docker.com/), you can use docker compose